Electrocute4u/Tsumiki/README.md

 - User ID (I.e 209972381622468604)
 - Mention (I.e @Username)

-### [New] Find a user or multiple user(s) on your server with a role:
+### `[New]` Find a user or multiple user(s) on your server with a role:
-Note: The user in the role mentioned/found would have to be cached beforehand! \
+**Note:** The user in the role mentioned/found would have to be cached beforehand! \
-This means that if no user has spoken in that server since last bot restart, it wouldn't return any user(s).
+This means that if no user in that role has been cached yet, it will return as empty.
 - Role tag (i.e @CoolestGroup or <@&396819590266486784>)
 - Role ID (i.e 396819590266486784)
 - Role name (i.e Developer)

-### Finding a global user and using them in the future:
+### Finding a global user & use them later on:
 - User ID
 **Note:** Once the user is cached, they can easily be mentioned in other servers [Example](https://i.imgur.com/5D0lgIU.gif) with the following methods:
 - Discord username (i.e Username or Username#1234)
 - User ID (I.e 209972381622468604)
 - Descriminator (I.e #1234 or 1234)

+### Caching and what it does:
+Once a Discord user is active (i.e sends a message) on a server and a channel the bot has access to, it will automatically cache that user and store the user until the next bot restart.
+This bot's mention system is using this cache by searching through it using advanced algorithms to find a specific user and to make sure that **8 out of 10** times it finds the correct user.
+There are also ways to manually cache users (mainly by tagging them with a `@mention`) or by using their `Discord ID` on any of the available commands using this system.

 ## [F.A.Q](#faq)
 *Here is a short FAQ with the most common questions one mostly asks about.*